AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The project view provides a representation of the various components of your project, as listed below.
-It is displayed by default on the left side of the workspace, and can be selected by using the :menuselection:`Project-->Project View` or :menuselection:`Tools-->Views-->Project` menu items.
+It is displayed by default on the left side of the workspace, and can be selected by using the :menuselection:`Project --> Project View` or :menuselection:`Tools --> Views --> Project` menu items.

 .. index:: drag-and-drop